Renesas investors wary over restructuring plan

-TOKYO Major shareholders of Japanese chipmaker Renesas Electronics Corp (6723.T) received the firm's restructuring plan on Friday, but reiterated that they were still not willing to provide capital support, sources familiar with the matter said.
+TOKYO, June 1 Major shareholders of Japanese chipmaker Renesas Electronics Corp received the firm's restructuring plan on Friday, but reiterated that they were still not willing to provide capital support, sources familiar with the matter said.

-Renesas, the world's fifth largest chipmaker and a product of successive mergers of the chip divisions of Mitsubishi Electric Corp (6503.T), Hitachi Ltd (6501.T) and NEC Corp (6701.T), plans to raise more than 100 billion yen ($1.26 billion) in fresh capital and cut at least 12,000 jobs, sources told Reuters last month.
+Renesas, the world's fifth largest chipmaker and a product of successive mergers of the chip divisions of Mitsubishi Electric Corp, Hitachi Ltd and NEC Corp , plans to raise more than 100 billion yen ($1.26 billion) in fresh capital and cut at least 12,000 jobs, sources told Reuters last month.

 Sources said Renesas president Yasushi Akao visited all three companies personally and presented the firm's plan on Friday, which includes sweeping job cuts and fund raising.